last updated 03/17/15

 36. How long do I have to book the hunt once it is purchased?

-Unless otherwise specified, you have up to one year to redeem your hunt, based on availability.
+Unless otherwise specified, you have up to two years to redeem your hunt, based on availability.

 37. What are the lodging facilities?

 All hunters will be provided a bunk in the bunkhouse at the lodge on the ranch.
-If you prefer more privacy, you may upgrade to a private room or a cabin for a surcharge of $37.50 per night, subject to availability.
-Such upgrade is based upon a minimum of two (2) nights and the surcharge is for the entire room or cabin, not per person.
+If you prefer more privacy, you may upgrade to a private room or a cabin.
+Click here to reserve a private room or cabin: http://texas-hog-hunts.myshopify.com/products/private-cabin

 38. Do I need to bring a cooler?